tarsusi/js-task/README.md

 The following document describes the requirements, resources and expectations related to the task for the JavaScript Engineer role.

-**Please read it carefully to better understand what we are asking for and what we expect from you.
-After you done please share the codesandbox link to whom in may concern.
-Should you have any question after reading this document, please do not hesitate to contact us.**

 # Requirements

 The application must meet the following requirements: